NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/examples/jupyterlab-k8s/README.md

 - A **Deployment manifest** that mounts the Dataset Manager root volume and starts JupyterLab
 - **Memory-backed keyring + env-var injection** so ONTAP credentials are not written to persistent disk (`ONTAP_USERNAME` and `ONTAP_PASSWORD` are temporary and unset after the keyring is populated)

-Example files live in [`examples/jupyterlab-k8s/`](../examples/jupyterlab-k8s/).
+Unless noted otherwise, commands in this guide are run from this directory (`netapp_dataops_traditional/examples/jupyterlab-k8s`).

 ## Overview

 Dataset Manager presents ONTAP-backed datasets as directories under a single **root volume**.
 Inside a Kubernetes pod, **you cannot NFS-mount volumes from within the container** — unprivileged containers cannot run `mount`.
-See [Mounting within Container](../troubleshooting.md#mounting-within-container).
+See [Mounting within Container](../../troubleshooting.md#mounting-within-container).

 The root volume is mounted into the pod by Kubernetes (PVC).
 Dataset Manager creates child datasets through the ONTAP REST API; new datasets appear as subdirectories under the mounted root path.